rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Apply Security Context to Your Pods and Containers (Not Scored)
 <details>
 <summary>Rationale</summary>
 A security context defines the operating system security settings (uid, gid, capabilities, SELinux role, etc..) applied to a container.
 When designing your containers and pods, make sure that you configure the security context for your pods, containers, and volumes.
 A security context is a property defined in the deployment yaml.
 It controls the security parameters that will be assigned to the pod/container/volume.
-There are two levels of security context: pod level security context, and container level security context.
+There are two levels of security context: pod level security context, and container-level security context.
 </details>

 **Result:** Not Scored